SAP-samples/btp-bridge-framework/documentation/automation/Automation Overview.md

 To re-run the pipeline, call `./btpsa` again.

+**Note:** Azure occasionally has issues with ghost deletes (confirming deletion of resources, but resources still exist).
+If this is the case please see [this issue](https://github.com/SAP-samples/btp-bridge-framework/issues/21), which details how to fix this problem.

 ### Deploy To Teams

 If you have `deployToTeams` set to `true` in your `parameters.json` file, then you will be prompted with a Azure login device code again.
 Follow the same steps that were taken to login to Azure for terraform authorization.

+If this is set to `false`, please see [this guide](../manual-setup/app-deployment/ms-app-deployment.md) for deploying your app to MS Teams.

+**Note:** some versions of Firefox do not support the web client version of MS Teams.

 ### Cloud Foundry Authentication